Congress will eliminate hatred, bring peace in Assam: Rahul | Politics

 ''I never lie.
 See what I had said before the polls in Chhattisgarh, Maharashtra, Rajasthan and Punjab.
 I had said that farmers' loans will be waived.
 Within six hours of forming the government in Chhattisgarh, it was done.
 Likewise, every promise in other states was fulfilled,'' he said.

-He was campaigning in Mariani, which is going to polls in the first phase on March 27, in support of sitting three- time heavyweight Congress MLA Rupjyoti Kurmi, who will have a direct contest with BJP nominee Ramani Tanti.
+He was campaigning in Mariani, which is going to the polls in the first phase on March 27, in support of sitting three-time heavyweight Congress MLA Rupjyoti Kurmi, who will have a direct contest with BJP nominee Ramani Tanti.

+Gandhi said that if the Congress forms government in the state, then a law will be introduced to nullify the CAA, five lakh government jobs will be given, 200 units of electricity will be free for all, housewives will get Rs 2,000 per month and minimum wages of tea garden workers will be raised to Rs 365.

+''You are seeing the condition of the country.
+BJP did demonetisation saying it was a fight against black money.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)